AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md

    ![](assets/create-an-interactive-webinar-6.png)

-1. Schedule the date/time of your webinar.
+1. Schedule the date/time of your webinar and click **Create**.

    ![](assets/create-an-interactive-webinar-7.png)

-1. Text
+Your Interactive Webinar is created.
+Now it's time to [design it](/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md).